Lohanthony: Life and career

 Quintal was nominated for two awards — Choice Web Star: Comedy and Choice Web Collaboration — at the 2014 Teen Choice Awards.
 Also in 2014, Quintal co-hosted the Teen Wolf After, After Show, an MTV companion series to their teen drama television series Teen Wolf, with Morgan Evans.
 By 2014, he had one million subscribers on YouTube, and had one and a half million subscribers by the following year.
-He signed to WME in February 2015 and was featured in Delta Airlines' meme-themed safety video in May 2015.
+He signed to WME in February 2015 and was featured in Delta Air Lines' meme-themed safety video in May 2015.
 He released Landscapes: A Music Compilation by Lohanthony, a compilation album of other artists' music, in September 2015 on the Heard Well label.
 The album debuted at number three on Billboards Dance/Electronic Albums after selling over one thousand copies in its first week.
 In 2016, he starred in the AwesomenessTV web series Lohanthony & Rickey's Guide to Dating, where he and fellow social media star Rickey Thompson looked for boyfriends.
 That same year, he also starred in the comedy-drama film Miss Stevens as Sam, an insecure teenager.
 He was also popular on the video-sharing service Vine before its shutdown in 2016, and was nominated as Best Viner for Tiger Beats 19 Under 19 program that year.